FRI-UNIZA/jumpeno/README.md

 For example, `ThemeProvider` automatically generates theme CSS variables from C# code.

-## Learn More
+## Learn more
-This project was bootstrapped with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).
+This project is developed with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).

 You can learn more in the [Blazor documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-8.0&WT.mc_id=dotnet-35129-website).